jebax/daily-diary/README.md

 ## Domain model diagram

 Here is a diagram I sketched to represent the domain model for this project: including representations of the client, controller, model, database, and view.
+This diagram shows examples of two functions for the diary app: listing entries, and adding a new entry.

 ![image](./diagram.png)